 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-Your normal work conditions, that have posed no health concerns before, may now be potentially hazardous to you and your unborn baby.
-You may need to take some steps to ensure that you do not place yourself in harm’s way.
+Your normal work conditions, that perhaps may not have posed any health concerns before, could now be potentially hazardous to you and your unborn baby.
+You may need to take some preventative action to ensure your own, and your baby’s safety.
 If you answer “yes” to any of the following points you should speak to your employer about changing the nature or location of your work.

 If you are pregnant and suspect your workplace may be dangerous to you or your unborn baby then under the Federal Government’s Fair Work Act you have the right to ask your employer to transfer you to an appropriate safe job.
 You may be required to provide a medical certificate to your employer explaining the workplace hazard and the period you (or your unborn baby) will be at risk.

-If you are transferred to a safe job you will be employed under the same terms and conditions at the same rate of pay.
+If you are transferred to a safe job you are entitled to be employed under the same terms and conditions at the same rate of pay.

 If there is no safe job to transfer to, you may apply for Paid No Safe Job Leave for the risk period.
 This is a special type of leave available if the workplace is hazardous and there is no other safe job available.
 If you take Paid No Safe Job Leave you will receive your usual base rate of pay for your ordinary hours of work during the risk period.
 If you wish to take Paid No Safe Job Leave you may be required to provide your employer with a medical certificate stating the workplace hazard and the period of time that you or your unborn baby will be at risk.